lsst-dm/dmtn-184/index.rst

 This technical note describes series of tests performed with a Cassandra-based APDB implementation on Google Cloud Platform (GCP).
-Previous round of APDB tests with Apache Cassandra (`DMTN-156`_) performed with a three-node cluster at NCSA showed promising results but it was not possible to determine scaling behavior from those tests.
+Previous round of APDB tests with Apache Cassandra performed with a three-node cluster at NCSA (`DMTN-156`_) showed promising results but it was not possible to evaluate scaling behavior from those tests.
 Next series of tests was necessary at larger scale and a plan for that test was outlined in `DMTN-162`_.
 Actual testing was performed using GCP resources which allowed us to chose optimal configuration for each test.
-Cluster setup and all tests are described in JIRA tickets under `DM-27785`_ epic.
+Cluster setup and all tests are described in more detail in JIRA tickets under `DM-27785`_ epic.

 Cluster Configuration